Amanda Gutierres: Palmeiras

 On 30 November 2022, Amanda Gutierres joined Palmeiras ahead of the upcoming season.
 She made her league debut against Real Ariquemes on 26 February 2023.
 Amanda scored her first league goal against Avaí on 12 March 2023, scoring in the 75th minute.
 She scored a hattrick against Atlético Mineiro on 23 April 2023.
 Amanda scored all 4 goals against Ferroviária on 20 May 2023.

 Boston Legacy

 On 3 October 2025, Boston Legacy FC of the National Women's Soccer League announced the signing of Gutierres to play from 2026 (their inaugural season) through 2029.
-She will join the club in January 2026.